Bangkok Landmarks and Temples - World Guide to Bangkok

 One of Bangkok's most notable temples, the Wat Bowonniwetwihan was founded in the early 19th century and today houses many important organisations, including a Buddhist university and also the Buddhist Thammayut Monastic Sect headquarters.
 A number of Thailand's kings once lived within this temple as part of their monkhood, such as both King Rama IV and also King Rama VII.

-Bangkok landmark open: daily - 08:00 to 17:00
+Open hours: daily - 08:00 to 17:00

-Bangkok Landmarks and Temples: Picture of Wat Benchamabophit (Wat Ben)Bangkok Landmarks and Temples: Wat Benchamabophit (Wat Ben) - Corner of Th Phra Ram V and Si Ayuthaya, Bangkok, Thailand, TH
+Address: Corner of Th Phra Ram V and Si Ayuthaya, Bangkok, Thailand, TH

 Standing proudly in central Bangkok and constructed of white Carrara marble, the Wat Benchamabophit was built during the latter part of the 19th century.
 Highlights include 53 images of Buddha in the courtyard area, a large contemporary cruciform 'bòt' and also the ashes of King Rama V, which reside at the base of the central Buddha image.

-Bangkok landmark open: daily - 08:00 to 17:30
+Open hours: daily - 08:00 to 17:30

-Bangkok Landmarks and Temples: Wat Traimit (Temple of the Golden Buddha) - Yaowarat, Bangkok, Thailand, TH
+Wat Traimit (Temple of the Golden Buddha)

 Tel: +66 02 623 1226